 - People were supported by caring and respectful staff.
 People told us staff were kind and attentive and our observations confirmed this.
 We saw they were polite, respectful and showed compassion to people in their care.
-One person said, "The staff are very kind, and always treat you with respect.
-They listen to you and are helpful.
-I do like the staff who look after me." - Staff had a good understanding of protecting and respecting people's human rights.
+One person said, "The care is very good.
+I have no complaints about the staff who are polite and courteous."
+A visiting relative said, "I couldn't be happier with the staff and the care they provide.
+They are so friendly and helpful." - Staff had a good understanding of protecting and respecting people's human rights.
 They talked with us about the importance of supporting people's different and diverse needs.
 Care records seen had documented people's preferences and information about their backgrounds. - The service had carefully considered people's human rights and support to maintain their individuality.
 Documents for future service users included information of protected characteristics as defined under the Equality Act 2010, such as their religion, disability, cultural background and sexual orientation.
 The registered manager told us they had systems to ensure people's human rights were upheld.